 Illicit drug use as of 2016 was at 5.4% among 8th graders, 9.8% among 10th graders, and 14.3% among 12th graders.
 These numbers are down from peak highs of 12.6%, 18.4%, and 21.6% across different years, respectively.
-Yet the report also showed an unchanged amount of marijuana use in 12th graders, and a general decline in the perceived risk of harm from using substances.
+Yet the report also showed an unchanged amount of marijuana use in 12th graders and a general decline in the perceived risk of harm from using substances.
 Changing attitudes reflect the need for constant vigilance to keep drugs and drug paraphernalia out of the household.

 Common Signs of Adolescent Drug Use

 Aside from physical signs, be on the lookout for mental and emotional changes in your teen.
 People struggling with addiction can undergo changes in personality and behavioral symptoms, especially as he or she becomes more dependent on the drugs.

 Signs such as lethargy, changes in attitude, increased aggression, depression, and changes in habits or priorities may point to a substance misuse problem.
-Hanging out with a “bad crowd” or a sudden change in social network may also point to drug use, as well as involvement in criminal activity.
+Hanging out with a “bad crowd” or a sudden change in a social network may also point to drug use, as well as involvement in criminal activity.

 How to Spot Drug Paraphernalia

 Drug paraphernalia, or items often involved in drug use, is a good sign that your adolescent is abusing illicit drugs.
-Paraphernalia can include anything your adolescent has modified to make or use drugs, or conceal them from you.
+Paraphernalia can include anything your adolescent has modified to make or use drugs or conceal them from you.

-Signs of inhalant abuse with gasoline, painter thinner, or solvents includes finding empty cans of these products you didn’t use, nozzles, balloons, or cloths dipped in chemicals.
-Items such as needles, syringes, medical tubing, spoons, lighters, or Bunsen burners may all point to use of injectable drugs such as heroin.
+Signs of inhalant abuse with gasoline, painter thinner, or solvents include finding empty cans of these products you didn’t use, nozzles, balloons, or cloths dipped in chemicals.
+Items such as needles, syringes, medical tubing, spoons, lighters, or Bunsen burners may all point to the use of injectable drugs such as heroin.

 How to Help Your Child

 If you notice your child shows signs of drug use, or if you find drug paraphernalia in your household, learn the right way to help.
-It is vital to handle the situation with care and support or you run the risk of pushing your teen away.
+It is vital to handle the situation with care and support, or you run the risk of pushing your teen away.